 Welcome, and thank you for visiting All Saints' website.
 We hope that our website highlights the wide variety of worship, fellowship and service opportunities available.
 Please feel free to read more about our church on this site, or come in for a visit.

-Please click on the link for the September Diary:
+Please click on the link for the October Diary:

 Thought for Sunday 13th October 2019

 Seventeenth Sunday after Trinity

 I frequently receive newsletters and appeals from the Leprosy Mission with harrowing stories of how sufferers from leprosy today, as in Jesus’ time, as well as their physical suffering and deformities, are also shunned and ostracised from society as are their families and considered in some places to be cursed.